Guide on Progressive Web Apps for eCommerce

 69% of mobile users say the user experience of apps is the reason they prefer apps over the website.

 51% of people say they prefer the web if they get everything in one place

 Source – BizReport

 Examples of successful PWA by top brands

 The successful examples include a wide range of websites from eCommerce marketplaces, social media platforms, online booking platforms to local listing sites, and plenty of others.
-You will be aware of many of those brands.
+You will know many of those brands.

 Twitter Lite PWA

 Twitter is a popular social media website that adopted the Progressive web in 2016.
 After the PWA switch, Twitter shows an increase of 40% in the average time spent by users.
 The progressive web app also gives Twitter a healthy and engaging user experience, and it is boosting its ad revenues by 45% ever since then.
 Today, Twitter is emerging as one of the most influential social media platforms.
 It is now especially being used in politics and the entertainment industry.